userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

-## Why are snaps good for Qt 5 and KDE Frameworks applications?

-Here are just some of the many reasons why you should consider packaging and distributing your Qt 5 and KDE Frameworks applications as snaps:

-* **Snaps are easy to create**\
+Snapcraft can be used to package and distribute Qt 5 and KDE Frameworks based applications in a way that enables convenient installation by users.

-  The process of creating a snap for a Qt 5 and/or KDE Frameworks application builds on standard tools like `cmake` and `make`, enabling you to re-use the application's existing build system when creating your snap.
+The process of creating a snap for a Qt 5 and/or KDE Frameworks application builds on standard tools like `cmake` and `make`, enabling you to re-use the application's existing build system when creating your snap with only minimal tweaks.
-* **Snaps are easy to discover and install**\
-  Millions of users can browse and install snaps in the online [Snap Store](https://snapcraft.io/store), in the [official application](https://snapcraft.io/snap-store) and other graphical store frontends such as GNOME Software or KDE Discover, or from the command line.
-* **Snaps install and run the same across Linux**\
-  You can rely on carefully curated extensions to provide the main libraries that your applications depend on, and then bundle the exact versions of any additional dependencies within the snap.
-* **You control the release schedule**\
-  You decide when a new version of your application is released without having to wait for distributions to catch up.
-* **Snaps automatically update to the latest version**\
-  Users' systems check for new versions and upgrade in the background four times a day.
-* **Upgrades are safe**\
-  If your snap fails to upgrade, users automatically roll back to the previous revision.
-* **Snaps run in a sandbox by default**\
-  Most snaps run in an isolated environment and only have access to resources like user files and networking via defined interfaces, enhancing security, system stability and user trust.

-### Build a snap in 20-30 minutes

-This guide should take around 20-30 minutes to follow.
-Once complete, you'll understand how to package Qt 5 and KDE Frameworks applications as snaps and deliver them to millions of Linux users.
-After making your snap available in the Snap Store, you'll get access to installation metrics and tools to directly manage the delivery of updates to Linux users.

 > ⓘ For a brief overview of the snap creation process, including how to install Snapcraft and how it's used, see [Snapcraft overview](/t/snapcraft-overview/8940).
 For a more comprehensive breakdown of the steps involved, take a look at [Creating a snap](/t/creating-a-snap/6799).

-## Getting started
+## Creating a new Qt 5 based snap

 Snaps are defined in a single YAML file named *snapcraft.yaml* located in the root folder of your project.
+This YAML file describes the application, its dependencies and how it should be built.

-We will start by creating a short *snapcraft.yaml* file that builds a snap of KDE's calculator application [KCalc](https://apps.kde.org/kcalc/).
-We will then improve our *snapcraft.yaml*, before exploring how you can submit your own snaps to the Snap Store.
+For this how-to, we will create a *snapcraft.yaml* file that can be used to build a snap of KDE's calculator application [KCalc](https://apps.kde.org/kcalc/).
+We will then discuss how we can improve the snap, before exploring how snaps can be submitted to the Snap Store.

 The initial version of our *snapcraft.yaml* file can be found below.
 We'll explain the contents of this file in the following sections of this guide.